WangWangIsDog/wall-following-qlearning/README.md

 Please follow *How_To_Run_Wall_Following.txt*.

 ## How to test in real-world
-You need to adjust the code for 1) LiDAR 2) Motor (action).
+You need to adjust the code for 1) LiDAR (perceptions); 2) Motor (actions).
-In our case, we adjust the LiDAR beam for front, left right, right-front since Triton in real-world uses a LiDAR with 1947 beams while in simulation it has 360 beams.
-In addition, Triton in real-world suffers from left drifting when moving,
+In our case, we adjust the LiDAR beam for front, left, right, right-front since Triton in real-world uses a LiDAR with 1947 beams while in simulation it has 360 beams.
-thus we do a software calibration by adding an appropriate right turn to all actions.
+In addition, Triton in real-world suffers from left drifting when moving, thus we do a software calibration by adding an small right turn to all actions (foward, left turn, right turn).

 ----------